eBay/bascomtask/README.md

             ()->3,
             (x,y)->x*y);
 ```
+Consumer functions (producing void results) are called with vfn/vfnTask rather than fn/fnTask.
+They produce a
+CompletableFuture<Void> that _must_ be accessed (e.g. by get() or execute()) in order to make the function execute.

 ### User Task Adaptors
 A variation of the _task()_ call can adapt POJO tasks that do not have interfaces and/or do not take or